contino/moj-module-key-vault/README.md

   product_group_name  = "Your AAD group" # e.g. MI Data Platform, or dcd_cmc
 }
 ```
-Otherwise, `$local.namespace` variable within the subject will default to your supplied `product` value.
-Service Accounts are configured to be one per namespace in AKS, and are named as `$namespace`.

 #### Workload Identity AKS details
 To associate the federated identity credential with an issuer, an `oidc_issuer_url` is needed.
 This comes from the `azurerm_kubernetes_cluster.kubernetes_cluster` resource, where the provider `azurerm.aks_subscription` has a subscription set by the `aks_subscription_id` variable: